joqim/coinflip/README.md

 ## Submission

-1. Create a private repository
-2. Implement your solution
+1. Implement your solution
-3. Add clear documentation
+2. Add clear documentation on how to run the code
-4. Share the repository with the reviewer
+4. Either share a zip file (with node_modules removed) or the repository link

 ## Development Tips